 The Apitherapeutic Superfood to Include

-Raw honey makes for a great natural sweetener, which you can read more about here - but this isn't a blog on honey.
-Today I am going to share with you some of the amazing properties of the apitherapeutic superstar; BEE POLLEN.
+But this blog isn't on honey or natural sweeteners, which you can read more about here.
+I'm so excited to share with you the amazing properties of the apitherapeutic superstar; bee pollen!

-Apitheraphy is a branch of alternative medicine that uses bee products such as honey, pollen, bee bread, propolis, royal jelly and bee venom.
+: A branch of alternative medicine that utilizes bee products such as honey, pollen, bee bread, propolis, royal jelly and bee venom.

-The vibrant, sweet and floral tasting granules - known as bee pollen, actually contain almost all of the nutrients required for the human body to thrive.
+These sweet, vibrant and floral tasting granules naturally contain almost all of the nutrients required for the human body to thrive.
 There is a theory that if the world ended, and we still had access to bee pollen - that we could survive off just a teaspoon a day.

-(I don't want to be around to test that theory).
+(I sure don't want to be around to test that theory).

-Carrying just two little granules at a time, they travel back to their hive - the pollen is now packed into honeycomb cells, and thin layer of honey and beeswax is applied to seal in the granules before some anaerobic fermentation goes on.
-This end bee-product is known as "bee bread" and this formula functions as a protein source for the colony.
+Carrying just one or two little granules at a time, the bees travel back to their hive - the pollen is now packed into little honeycomb cells, and thin layer of honey and beeswax is applied to seal the granules before some natural anaerobic fermentation begins.
+This end bee-product is known also as "bee bread" and this formula functions as a protein source for the colony.

 That's cool.
-But how on earth is it harvested for our use?
+But how on earth is it harvested?

 Beekeepers will often attach a pollen trap in the doorway of a hive, aka a small box that is fitted with a screen, which allows the bees to enter - but will harmlessly remove the pollen granules from their hind legs.
 Beekeepers are careful to collect only small amounts of pollen from any given hive, to ensure that the bee's food source in not deprived.

-One bee colony will produce 2-15 pounds of pollen each year or 50-250 grams each day.
+Every year a single bee colony will produce 2-15 pounds of pollen.
+In one day, 50-250 grams are produced.

 Pollen ranges in both colour and size- so each granule is completely unique.
-You can find bee pollen is found in fresh, frozen and dehydrated forms.
-All-in-all, bee pollen contains over 250 substances; including amino acids, lipids, vitamins, macro and micronutrients, and flavonoids.
+You can find bee pollen in fresh, frozen and dehydrated forms.
+On a nutrition note, bee pollen contains over 250 substances; including amino acids, lipids, vitamins, macro and micronutrients, and flavonoids.